Turkey Soup Recipe

 - Cream.
 Add a little cream to turn this soup into a creamy turkey soup.

 Leftover turkey soup involves making turkey stock from the leftover turkey carcass.
-If you’ve never done this before, let me talk you through it.
+If you’ve never done this, let me talk you through it.

 The Right Tools & Expert Recommendations